 “Contributing to Ubuntu is a profession for some and a passion for others.
 Either way, it’s changing the world.”

-VP, Ubuntu Engineering
+VP, Ubuntu Engineering and Services

 Rick leads the team responsible for Canonical’s numerous engineering contributions to Ubuntu.
 Before joining the company, he spent many years in software development, including almost a decade in developer experience and management roles at Microsoft.